Sustainable Student Living: An Earth Day Guide

 Comparison between conventional cleaning products and eco-friendly alternatives.

-Think about your eco-friendly dorm essentials, starting with what you use to clean.
-Conventional cleaners are often packed with harsh chemicals that wreck your indoor air quality.
-Switching to non-toxic, plant-based alternatives is better for your lungs and the planet.
-And don't forget the power of a few well-placed indoor plants.
-They aren't just for the "aesthetic"—they act as natural air purifiers and have been proven to boost your mood during those long study sessions.
+Choose eco-friendly dorm essentials, starting with cleaning supplies.
+Conventional cleaners often contain harsh chemicals that lower indoor air quality.
+Switching to non-toxic, plant-based alternatives is better for your health and the planet.
+Indoor plants are also effective.
+They offer more than just a specific aesthetic; they act as natural air purifiers and help improve your mood during long study sessions.

 Remember, a cluttered, wasteful environment is a one-way ticket to signs of student burnout.
 A sustainable declutter might be exactly the mental reset you need.